dzzh/elfstats/_includes/index.md

 To simplify elfstats deployment for the system engineers not familiar with Python and/or operating web servers with restricted access (e.g. not allowing to download required dependencies from the Internet), an optional [elfstats-env][] infrastructural repository is maintained.
 It contains a Python virtual environment set up to work with elfstats.
 It can be installed prior to the other elfstats components.
 However, you are free not to use it and install elfstats the way you want.

 The [elfstats][] repository is aimed to be the all-in-one umbrella repository for the project's development.
-In near future it will include all the repositories listed above as its submodules.
-Also, it contains [a project's wiki](https://github.com/dzzh/elfstats/wiki), [a general issue tracker](https://github.com/dzzh/elfstats/issues) to address the issues not related to the development of a particular component and the source codes for this web site.
+So far it only contains the sources of this web site, but in near future it will include all the repositories listed above as its submodules and will contain build scenarios for all-in-one elfstats installation.

 ##Okay, got it.
 What's next?